 We select 1 tonne of Nebbiolo from vines growing on a steep, north-east facing slope and use a combination of clones 230, F12V7, F12V13, and 1-11.
 The fully de-stemmed grapes undergo wild yeast fermentation in one new French oak Demi-muid, which is then used for maturation of the wine.

 Solita is matured in oak for around 36-40 months.
 The bottled wine is further matured for 5 to 7 years before release.

 We began the Solita collaboration in 2004.
-The 2007 vintage is to be prepared for sale in 2015.
+The 2008 vintage is now available.
 Production is tiny and, because of the vagaries of nature, we don’t manage to make a wine every year.
 There was no Solita in 2009, 2011, 2012 and 2014.

 In 2008 we decided to extend our scope and created a Carignan from an extraordinary 50 year old planting in Angove’s Paringa vineyard, near Renmark, South Australia.
 The wine, which will be named “Chihuahua” is yet to be released.